The Simmons College board pass rates for our 2017 graduates is 94.2 percent — well above the national pass rate of 81.5 percent.

 Earn Your MSN Online and Become an FNP

-Empowering and educating nurses since 1902, Simmons College offers an online Master of Science in Nursing (MSN) — Family Nurse Practitioner (FNP) program that brings our esteemed campus-based FNP program to you through a dynamic, online learning platform.
+Empowering and educating nurses since 1902, Simmons University offers an online Master of Science in Nursing (MSN) — Family Nurse Practitioner (FNP) program that brings our esteemed campus-based FNP program to you through a dynamic, online learning platform.

 Nursing@Simmons’ innovative, online FNP program is designed for licensed Registered Nurses (RNs) who hold a bachelor’s degree.